 Directly addressing chronic disease management is critical for personal wellness and corporate wellness.
 General lifestyle coaching is incomplete, and could be to the detriment of a person’s health, and most certainly robbing the company potentially of thousands per chronically ill employee.
 We have created wellness programs – revolutionizing wellness, far more affordably.
-Now available – Incentivizing with wearable technology that actually measures employees biometrics.
-Fall 2017 – introducing genomic mapping.
+Now available – Incentivizing with wearable technology measuring employees biometrics.

 Statistics courtesy of the CDC: